+The nature of our business involves the receipt and storage of information about our customers, pet owners, suppliers, and employees.
 We collect and use personal data in a variety of ways.
-We offer products and services that collect and use personal data provided by client practices and individuals, including practice management systems for veterinary practices, online client communication tools and services, VetConnect PLUS and two-way integration technology.
+We offer products and services that collect and use personal data provided by customer practices, individuals, and third-parties at customers' direction, including practice management systems for veterinary practices, online customer communication tools and services, VetConnect PLUS, two-way integration technology, and use by third-parties authorized by our customers to provide programs and services to such customers.
 Some of these products and services rely on third-party providers for cloud storage.
 We also engage in e-commerce through various websites and collect contact and other personal data from our customers and visitors to our websites.
-The privacy, security, retention, sharing and use of the personal data described above are subject to expanding and increasingly complex laws and regulations in the U.S. and abroad, some of which impose significant compliance obligations.
+The privacy, security, retention, sharing and use of the personal data described above are subject to expanding and increasingly complex laws and regulations in the U.S. (such as the California Consumer Privacy Act ("CCPA"), which became effective on January 1, 2020) and abroad (such as the Brazilian General Data Protection Law ("LGPD"), which will become effective on August 15, 2020), some of which impose significant compliance obligations.
 Some of these laws and regulations apply broadly to the collection, use, storage, disclosure, sharing and security of personal data that identifies or may be used to identify an individual, such as names, contact information, and sensitive personal data.
 These laws and regulations are subject to frequent revisions and differing interpretations and have generally become more stringent over time.
 In many cases, the federal, state, and international laws described above apply not only to third-party transactions, but also to transfers of information between us and our subsidiaries, and among us, our subsidiaries, and other parties with which we have commercial relations.
 For example, we are subject to the European Union's General Data Protection Regulation, or GDPR, which became effective in May 2018.
-The GDPR imposes more stringent operational requirements for processors and controllers of personal data, including expanded disclosures about how personal information is to be used, limitations on retention of information and mandatory data breach notification requirements, and could subject us to increased liability for violations.
+The GDPR imposes stringent operational requirements for controllers and processors of personal data, including expanded disclosures about how personal information is to be used. limitations on retention of information and mandatory data breach notification requirements, and could subject us to increased liability for violations.
+In addition, the laws and regulations related to data privacy and protection continue to develop, are subject to differing interpretations and may be applied inconsistently from jurisdiction to jurisdiction and may be inconsistent with our current global privacy policy and data protection practices.
+The costs associated with compliance with these evolving legal and regulatory requirements are significant and likely to increase in the future and as a result may cause us to incur substantial costs, require us to change our business practices in a manner adverse to our business or limit our ability to use and share personal data.
 Additionally, public perception and standards related to the privacy of personal data can shift rapidly, in ways that may affect our reputation or influence regulators in the U.S. and abroad to expand or adopt more stringent regulations and laws.